M8 — Type metadata system

 4.4 Migration

-The codebase has many type X = … aliases (in examples, tu-xing, playground).
+The codebase had many object-shape type X = … aliases (in examples, tu-xing, playground).
 Each becomes interface X { … }.
 Audit scope:

 • examples/typed/Typed.tu